MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 The integration test and therefore complete deployment is only needed on a change to the ARM template itself.

 If you have additional `imperative` scripts like post configuration, custom script extension, DSC, you want to test I would emphasize to unit tests these scripts and Mock any Az native calls.
-You don't want to test the implementation of commands like `Get-AzResource`, but if your logic of execution and custom code is doing what is expected.
+You don't want to test the implementation of commands like `Get-AzResource`, but test wether your logic of execution and written custom code is doing what is expected.
 Assert if your mocks are called and validate your code flow.

 However, as these scripts communicate with the Azure REST API and might rely on dependencies and mandatory parameters an actual call to the  API is mandatory to assert that the code is correct.